bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Under this section you will find the information on platform entities creation.

 We will not provide you with specific instructions as this part is custom and the set of platform entities you need for your tasks may differ.
-Step-by-step instructions on creating platform entities are provided in the :ref:`fping-example-task` and :ref:`sflow-example-task` sections of :ref:`Tutorial`.
+Step-by-step instructions on creating entities for example issue solutions are provided in the :ref:`fping-example-task` and :ref:`sflow-example-task` sections of Tutorial.

 The following entities should be uploaded or created in the system: